 There must be at least one server-capable administration node in the cluster that is responsible for updating that filesystem's metadata.
 This node is referred to as the CXFS metadata server.
 (Client-only nodes cannot be metadata servers.)
 Metadata servers store information in the CXFS cluster database.
-The CXFS cluster database is not stored on client-only nodes; only administration nodes contain the cluster database.
+The CXFS cluster database is not stored on client-only nodes; only server-capable administration nodes contain the cluster database.

-An administration node is required to perform administrative tasks, using the cxfs\admin command or the CXFS graphical user interface (GUI).
+A server-capable administration node is required to perform administrative tasks, using the cxfs_admin command or the CXFS graphical user interface (GUI).
 For more information about using these tools, see the CXFS Administration Guide for SGI InfiniteStorage.